jimlloyd/syncwip/README.md

 The tool is currently specialized for this use case:

-1. Synchronizing code in a local git repository directory to a machine assumed to have the same repo, in the same relative path within user's home directory.
+1. Synchronizing code in a local git repository directory to a machine that already has the same repo, in the same relative path within user's home directory.

 2. The source machine has home directories in `/Users/...`, i.e it is a Mac.

+3. The local machine is the source of truth.
+The repository on the remote machine will be made to mirror the local repository through the possibly drastic action of synchronizing the `.git` directories.

 In theory, I could just use `git` for this, but this is faster, and it results in fewer WIP commits that will have to be squashed.